 Currently in Tallahassee, FL from Miami, FL

-I have a B.S. in Environmental Science from Florida State University, and currently work as a Field Biologist with the Florida Natural Areas Inventory (www.fnai.org).
-I will be pursuing my Masters in Geography with a focus on biogeography, climate change and ecosystematics in the upcoming fall.
+I have a B.S. in Environmental Science from Florida State University, and am currently continuing my education there pursuing my Masters in Geography with a focus on biogeography, climate change and ecosystematics.
+I am transitioning from working full time as a Field Biologist with the Florida Natural Areas Inventory (www.fnai.org) to a full time graduate student.

 About this blog

-We are currently experiencing Earth’s sixth major mass extinction – an event that would not be occurring were it not for the influence of humans.
-I feel hopeless against the immense loss of biodiversity plaguing the earth, and hope that by photo documenting what I can, I can inspire and motivate others to work harder to preserve and conserve what we have left.
+We are currently experiencing Earth’s sixth major mass extinction – an event that would not be occurring without the influence of humans.
+I feel helpless against the immense loss of biodiversity plaguing the earth, and hope that by photo documenting what I can, I can inspire and motivate others to work harder to preserve and conserve what we have left.

 I am dedicated to preserving Florida’s natural heritage through photographing it as I encounter it.
 I focus on native plants but will occasionally include exotics, insects, animals, and natural community photographs.